GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Drone
 ##### Bombardier
 - affected by DTA
+##### Defender
+- its damage reduction isn't additive with protection from elites
+- its duration can be greatly extended with an artificer hive
 ##### Striker
 - always targets the chest
 - used to pull aggro off you and your group